model-checking/kani/docs/src/build-from-source.md

 ./scripts/kani-regression.sh
 ```

-This script has a lot of noisy output, but on a successful run you'll see:
+This script has a lot of noisy output, but on a successful run you'll see at the end of the execution:

 ```
 All Kani regression tests completed successfully.